LifanLiang/EM_BMF/README.md

-# EM_BMF
+# Installing EM_BMF (BEM)

-Robust Boolean matrix factorization via EM_BMF
-The code is completely process-oriented.
-Sorry for contaminating your name space.
+Use pip install.
+You can also visit https://pypi.org/project/boolem/0.0.1/

+'''
+pip install boolem==0.0.1
+'''

+# Dependency:

-Dependency: (I think it will work as long as Annaconda on Python3 is installed)
+(I think it will work as long as Annaconda on Python3 is installed)

 numpy -- 1.11.3